SEAT Arona Review

 Space in the back is very nearly as generous as in the front.
-The SEAT Arona’s raised roofline means passengers over six-foot tall can stretch out and knee room is on a par with the roomy Renault Captur and Citroen C3 Aircross.
+The SEAT Arona’s raised roofline means passengers over six-foot tall can stretch out and knee room is on a par with the Citroen C3 Aircross.

 The rear doors are nice and tall so you’ll have no trouble lifting in a bulky child seat.
 Annoyingly, though, the standard Isofix anchor points are hidden deep within the seat padding which makes securing the seat base very tricky.
 Thankfully, the SEAT Arona’s raised ride height means you don’t have to stoop down to strap in a child.

-Plenty of handy storage bins dotted around the cabin mean you won’t have trouble keeping your SEAT looking neat and tidy.
-The front door bins are big enough to hold a two-litre bottle and the glovebox is large enough to squirrel away a few phones and another 1.5-litre bottle.
+The numerous handy storage bins dotted around the SEAT Arona’s cabin mean you won’t have trouble keeping it looking neat and tidy.
+The front door bins are big enough to hold a two-litre bottle and the glovebox is large enough to squirrel away another 1.5-litre bottle.